There is one game on the mighty Saturn that has now become legendary and may have been missed by many and that game is Guardian Heroes.

 All Hail Guardian Heroes

-Guardian Heroes is a 2D side scrolling beat ’em up from Treasure and was released in 1996 as a Saturn Exclusive.
+Guardian Heroes is a 2D side scrolling beat ’em up from Treasure and was released in 1996 as a Saturn Exclusive. and plays like a pumped up Streets of Rage.

 It is a stunning game that takes full advantage of the Sega Saturn’s amazing 2D graphics abilities that even the more popular PlayStation couldn’t even come close to matching.